Are you awake or not? Here are some questions to find out if you are awake, and if you are, to what extent.

 Awakening is not the only goal.
 Awakening is part of your spiritual journey.
-To awaken is to embark on a life-long journey of discovery.
-It’s a step-by-step increase in awareness.
+To awaken is to embark on a lifelong journey of discovery, which is a process of learning where we increase our awareness.
 It’s a bit of a loaded question.
 Do you want to know?

-“Awakening is possible only for those who seek it and want it, for those who are ready to struggle with themselves and work on themselves for a very long time and very persistently in order to attain it.” ― George Ivanovich Gurdjieff
+“Awakening is possible only for those who seek it and want it.
+It is only for those who are ready to struggle with themselves and work on themselves for a very long time and very persistently in order to attain it.” ― George Ivanovich Gurdjieff

 Being aware and awakened is not a matter of intelligence.
-There are many intelligent people in the world, but sadly not all the smart ones have awakened.
+There are many intelligent people in the world, but sadly, not all smart ones have awakened.
 So, the misuse of people and the environment.
 The world needs more people to be awakening.

 What Does Awake Mean?

-Being awakened is a measure of awareness.
+To be awake means to have an increase in perception, which provides clarity of perception and understanding of the internal and external worlds.
 People who are aware are not always articulate.
 Nor are they people with resources or social standing.
 However, the bandwidth of our “awareness” is a good measure.
 Our ability to perceive is key to awareness.
 It is more accurate than assessing intelligence or social skills.

-The first way to measure our awareness is by assessing our perception during sleep or dreaming states of consciousness.
+The first way to measure our awareness is by assessing the level of our perception during sleep or dreaming states of consciousness.
 Evaluating our perception of breath is the second way to measure self-awareness.
 And the third category we can measure has to do with our curiosity about the unknown.
-So, we assess our awareness in the three primary states of consciousness, waking, dreaming, and sleeping.
+So, we assess our awareness in the three primary states of consciousness: waking, dreaming, and sleeping.
 Here we go.